gergelyk/para-cada/docs/tutorial.md

 mv foo.txt foo_by_gergelyk.txt
 ```

-Finally, there is a special variable `i` that is the ordinal number of the command.
+Additionally, `i` is a special variable that is the ordinal number of the command.
 Variable `i0` is the same thing, but starts counting from 0.

 ```sh
 $ cada 'mv *.txt {i:04d}_{}' -d
 mv bar.txt 0001_bar.txt
 mv foo.txt 0002_foo.txt
 ```

+Finally `q` is a constant that value of which is a quote.
+Similarly `qq` is a double quote.
+This can sometimes help to avoid complex escaping.

 ## Eval Expressions